 - Foreign taxes: Foreign taxes withheld, if any, represent amounts withheld by foreign tax authorities, net of refunds recoverable. - Expense allocation: Certain expenses are applicable to multiple funds within the complex of related investment companies.
 Expenses directly attributable to a fund are charged to that fund.
 Expenses of the Trust that are not directly attributable to a particular series of the Trust (e.g., the Fund) are allocated among the series of the Trust, on the basis of relative net assets, except where a more appropriate allocation of expenses to each of the series can otherwise be made fairly.
-Expenses borne by the complex of related investment companies, which includes open-end and closed-end investment companies for which Management serves as investment manager, that are not directly attributable to a particular investment company in the complex (e.g., the Trust) or series thereof are allocated among the investment companies in the complex or series thereof on the basis of relative net assets, except where a more appropriate allocation of expenses to each of the investment companies in the complex or series thereof can otherwise be made fairly.
-The Fund's expenses (other than those specific to each class) are allocated proportionally each day among the classes based upon the relative net assets of each class. - Investments in foreign securities: Investing in foreign securities may involve sovereign and other risks, in addition to the credit and market risks normally associated with domestic securities.
+Expenses borne by the complex of related investment companies, which includes openend and closed-end investment companies for which Management serves as investment manager, that are not directly attributable to a particular investment company in the complex (e.g., the Trust) or series thereof are allocated among the investment companies in the complex or series thereof on the basis of relative net assets, except where a more appropriate allocation of expenses to each of the investment companies in the complex or series thereof can otherwise be made fairly. - Investments in foreign securities: Investing in foreign securities may involve sovereign and other risks, in addition to the credit and market risks normally associated with domestic securities.
 These additional risks include the possibility of adverse political and economic developments (including political instability, nationalization, expropriation, or confiscatory taxation) and the potentially adverse effects of unavailability of public information regarding issuers, less governmental supervision and regulation of financial markets, reduced liquidity of certain financial markets, and the lack of uniform accounting, auditing, and financial reporting standards or the application of standards that are different or less stringent than those applied in the United States.
 Foreign securities also may experience greater price volatility, higher rates of inflation, and delays in settlement. - Investment company securities and exchange-traded funds: The Fund may invest in shares of other registered investment companies, including exchange-traded funds ("ETFs"), within the limitations prescribed by the 1940 Act or pursuant to an exemptive order from the Securities and Exchange Commission ("SEC") that permits the Fund to invest in both affiliated and unaffiliated investment companies, including ETFs, in excess of the limits in Section 12(d)(1)(A) of the 1940 Act, as amended, subject to the terms and conditions of such order.
 Some ETFs seek to track the performance of a particular market index.
 These indices include both broad-based market indices and more narrowly-based indices, including those relating to particular sectors, markets, regions or industries.
 However, some ETFs have an actively-managed investment objective.
 ETF shares are traded like traditional equity securities on a national securities exchange or NASDAQ.
-The Fund will indirectly bear its proportionate share of any management fees and other expenses paid by such other investment companies, which will increase expenses and decrease returns. - Securities Lending: The Fund, using State Street Bank and Trust Company ("State Street") as its lending agent, may loan securities to qualified brokers and dealers in exchange for negotiated lender's fees.
-These fees, if any, would be disclosed within the Statement of Operations under the caption "Income from securities loaned-net" and are net of expenses retained by State Street as compensation for its services as lending agent.
-For the year ended December 31, 2018, the Fund received income under the securities lending arrangement of \$4,628.
+The Fund will indirectly bear its proportionate share of any management fees and other expenses paid by such other investment companies, which will increase expenses and decrease returns. - Derivative instruments: The Fund's use of derivatives during the year ended December 31, 2018 is described below.
+Please see the Schedule of Investments for the Fund's open positions in derivatives, if any, at December 31, 2018.
+The Fund has adopted the provisions of ASC 815 "Derivatives and Hedging" ("ASC 815").
+The disclosure requirements of ASC 815 distinguish between derivatives that qualify for hedge accounting and those that do not.
+Because investment companies value their derivatives at fair value and recognize changes in fair value through the Statement of Operations, they do not qualify for hedge accounting.
+Accordingly, even though the Fund's investments in derivatives may represent economic hedges, they are considered non-hedge transactions for purposes of this disclosure.